Tuwaiq-DS-ML-bootcamp-V-8/Usecase-3-Project-2/README.md

 ## Introduction

 ### Problem:
 Understanding how various factors, such as employment rankings, research rankings, and others, influence a university's overall ranking is essential for both universities and policymakers.
-This project aims to analyze these factors and identify the most significant contributors to a university�s overall global standing.
+This project aims to analyze these factors and identify the most significant contributors to a universities overall global standing.
 Furthermore, it seeks to determine which countries consistently have a high concentration of top-ranked universities globally.

 ### Objectives: